githubapnic/labs/iptables/iptables_complex.md

 ![](images/image03.png)

-Stop the backgrounded HTTP server:
+Stop the HTTP server that is running in the background:
 ```bash
 pgrep -f "python3 -m http.server" | sudo xargs kill -9
 ```